Recommendation Letter Instructions | Suraj Rampure

 - Please send me all letter requests for all of the programs you’re applying to at the same time.
 When I write your letter, it’s easiest to sit down and upload it to all of your schools at once; this minimizes the chances that letters sent later slip through the cracks.

 - Make sure to waive your right to view recommendation letters submitted for you.
 This will allow me (and your other writers) to speak more honestly.
-As discussed above, if I’ve agreed to write you a letter it’ll likely be quite strong, so there’s nothing to be worried about!

 The information you should use for me is below.